frictionlessdata/frictionless-py/docs/tutorials/schemes/stream-tutorial.md

 ## Reading Data

 > It's recommended to open files in byte-mode.
-If it's opened in text-mode, Frictionless will try re-open it in byte-mode.
+If the file is opened in text-mode, Frictionless will try to re-open it in byte-mode.

 You can read Stream using `Package/Resource`, for example: